 During this step, Energy Information (Energy Efficiency and Energy saving parameters e.g. NF energy states (e.g., per S-NSSAI), analytics, Energy Cost etc.) may be considered for the SMF selection and in addition, the other related analytics information provided by the NWDAF may be considered together.

 Finally, NF profiles returned to AMF may include NF Energy Consumption as well as NF load information, NF capacity information, etc.

+The SMF with Energy state transition execution indication should be deprioritized to be chosen as the PDU Session Anchor of the PDU session with SSC mode 1.

 NOTE 2: These additional factors and NWDAF based related analytics will be determined within the scope of Key Issue 1 (e.g., types of energy related information, how such an information can be exposed, granularity etc.) and Key issue 3 related analytics solutions and referenced from this solution.